JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 NOTE: If you run The Checker (on Windows OS) without Python installed yet, The Checker will refuse to run and bring you to Python download page instead.

-NOTE: The portable release (`HAFS-Update-Checkers_Win32-Portable.zip`) is bundled with Windows x86 version of Python, thus can work on Windows x86/x64 system without needing to install Python first.
+NOTE: The portable releases (`HAFS-Update-Checkers_Win7x86-Portable.zip ` and `HAFS-Update-Checkers_Win10x64-Portable.zip
+`) are bundled with Windows x86/x64 version of Python respectively, thus can work on Windows x86/x64 system without needing to install Python first.

 ### Making portable by yourself
 If you want to make portable version of The Checker by yourself, you can: